-The final, peer reviewed versions of each paper will be published later this year.
+Order the published version of the journal here.
 Sign up here to learn more about subscribing to the journal to read the final papers.
 Visit the BPEA search page or the Best of BPEA to browse research presented at past conferences from 1970 to present.

 The increase in opioid prescriptions from 1999 to 2015 could account for about 20 percent of the observed decline in men’s labor force participation (LFP) during that same period.

 In “Where have all the workers gone?
 An inquiry into the decline of the U.S. labor force participation rate,” Princeton University’s Alan Krueger examines the labor force implications of the opioid epidemic on a local and national level.

 Bank capital requirements shouldn’t be lowered, but post-crisis rules should be simplified to ensure all banks are subjected to a single constraint dictating minimum requirements, according to a new financial regulatory framework outlined in “Strengthening and Streamlining Bank Capital Regulation” (PDF) by Harvard’s Robin Greenwood, Samuel G. Hanson, Jeremy C. Stein, and Adi Sunderam.
 Stein was a member of the Board of Governors of the Federal Reserve System from May 2012 to May 2014.